Thousand Arms: Dating simulation

 The key feature in this game which distinguishes it from most other RPGs is its built-in mini-dating simulation.
 Thousand Arms dating sim features dating locations in many of its major cities and towns, and a cast of nine women.
 The dating aspect allows the player to pick dialogue choices.
 For example, one of Meis' dates asks what he thinks his best trait is during a passionate night out.
 The player has the choice of several responses, varying from "My eyebrows.
 I got them from my father." to "My hairy legs."
 Additionally, the dating occasionally breaks fourth wall, such as when the main character alludes to a night of sex with a female character during a date, she states that "the game isn't rated for that".

 The dating aspect also has an actual in-game effect.
-By successfully wooing each female, her intimacy level can be slowly raised.
+By successfully wooing each female character, her intimacy level can be slowly raised.
 As this level rises, it grants her the ability to imbue weapons with increasingly powerful spells and skills.
 This magical forging, which is possible due to Meis' training as a Spirit Blacksmith, relies on the smith having established such positive female relationships.

 To date a girl, the player must visit a statue of the Goddess of Love located on each town and choose from the list of currently available girls.
 He must then take her to a dating spot in the town.
 The date itself is a conversation where the player must choose from multiple answers to the girls' questions.
 Getting the wrong answers might actually decrease the intimacy level or end the date early.
 The Intimacy Level can also be raised or lowered with gifts, and the statues also allow the playing of optional minigames (each girl has a different one.)